EU approves Evonik's purchase of Huber Silica with conditions

-BRUSSELS EU antitrust regulators said on Thursday that they had cleared German chemical company Evonik's (EVKn.DE) planned $630 million purchase of U.S. company Huber Corp's [CPKEL.UL] silica business.
+BRUSSELS (Reuters) - EU antitrust regulators said on Thursday that they had cleared German chemical company Evonik's (EVKn.DE) planned $630 million purchase of U.S. company Huber Corp's [CPKEL.UL] silica business.

 The Commission, which oversees competition policy in the 28-nation European Union, expressed concern earlier on over the relatively high market share the merged entity would have in precipitated silica, used in tires, toothpaste, defoamers, paints and coatings.